galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 ## **HUMAnN2**

-> ### {% icon hands_on %} Hands-on: HUMAnN2 is a pipeline developed for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data.
+HUMAnN2 is a pipeline developed for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data.
 For creating the input for HUMAnN2, we interlaced the output from SortmeRNA into a single FASTQ file.
 This interlaced file and the MetaPhlAn2 output (taxonomic profile) is used as the HUMAnN2 input.
 For functional profiling, it uses multiple databases that are locally cached nucleotide or protein databases.
 >
+> ### {% icon hands_on %} Hands-on:
 > 1. **HUMAnN2** {% icon tool %} with the following parameters:
->   - {% icon param-tool %} *"Input sequence file"*: `HUMANn2 input`
+>   - {% icon param-file %} *"Input sequence file"*: `HUMANn2 input`
 >   - {% icon param-check %} *"Use of a custom taxonomic profile"*: `Yes`
 >   - {% icon param-select %} *"Taxonomic profile file"*: `Community profile` output of `MetaPhlAn2`
 >   - {% icon param-select %} *"Nucleotide database"*: `Locally cached`